Inglewood Hill Parking Access and Restroom Facilities

 - 60% Design Plans (Dec 2016)

 Phase I construction is expected to begin in summer 2019.
-This includes construction of a 12-foot-wide paved surface with two-foot gravel shoulders on each side.
+This includes construction of a 12-foot-wide paved surface with 2-foot gravel shoulders on each side.
 This trail segment is approximately 480-feet long and includes construction of a 425-foot-long retaining wall.
 During construction, weekly updates will be posted to the project website.

 Visit the Project Information by Topic section to view the latest in design, outreach, technical reports and more.
 We'll keep all our ELST neighbors and stakeholders up to date as construction progresses.